usbong/school/MBA/gmatMBAQuantDIThoughts.md

 4) Learning about faster ways to solving a problem feels amazing, except for #2.

 5) I'd recommend people to really do all the exercises in the book.
 It's a lot more interactive that way, although the writings in some of the images are too small, even after setting the Kindle eBook Reader's layout to "Single Column."

+## More Thoughts

+1) I've been continuing with the GMAT review despite the noise.

+2) There's something to learn each day.

+3) The reviewer itself teaches something about the actual world.

+### Examples

+1) Are you interested in learning about topics that would only have a small chance of getting included in the actual MBA exam?

+2) Do you want to learn more about a topic because you want to understand how something became what it is?

+3) This exam is baloney, unless you’re the one who made it?!